chaidhat/compiler/README.md

 MinimalistiC (MinC) is my take on a ultra-simplified, ultra-lightweight, derated version of the C Programming language.\
 MinC's aims to be...
 * **heavily-simplifed** and contains only the bare-minimum of C
-* **basic**, very easy to learn/teach as it lacks niches and has only basic/essential concepts
+* **basic**, very easy to teach/learn as it lacks niches and contains only basic/essential concepts
 * **lightweight**, requires a smaller library and compiler than C/C++, faster compilation, smaller memory footprint
 * **lower-level**, more finely controlled optimisations such as memory management without relying on assembler
-* **forward compatible** with C - it can be treated as C code and be compiled & optimised with GCC/[TCC](https://bellard.org/tcc/)
+* **forward compatible** with C - it can be (almost) be treated as C code and be compiled & optimised with GCC/[TCC](https://bellard.org/tcc/)
-* **Most importantly, a good learning experience for me to learn how compilers/low-level programming works**
+* **Most importantly, a good learning experience for me and a very good starting step for low-level programmers**

 **All Features**
 * preprocessor directives (`#include`, `#define`, `#ifdef`, `#endif`)